-From time to time, a variety of difficult issues arise when it is necessary to transfer the authority over juvenile delinquency, dependency, and nonminor cases from one county to another.
+From time to time, a variety of difficult issues arise when it is necessary to transfer the authority over juvenile delinquency and dependency cases from one county to another.
 Working collaboratively, the court can make it easier for court staff, probation officers, social workers, attorneys and litigants to understand the transfer process and administer these cases efficiently.
-The Southern California Inter-County Transfer Protocol was developed to further the administration of justice and effectively serve the youth within the jurisdictions of the Southern California counties.
-The protocol establishes practices for substantive hearings on requests for transfer.

 On April 8, 2013, Riverside County hosted a meeting to discuss the potential enactment of an Intercounty Transfer Protocol for the Southern California counties.
 Present at the meeting were Juvenile Presiding Judges and administrative staff from Orange, San Bernardino, Los Angeles, Riverside and San Diego; all present unanimously agreed to develop a protocol.
 After the initial meeting in April, Imperial County joined the group in support of the transfer protocol.
-A second meeting was held on October 2, 2013 to discuss the various aspects of the Southern California Inter-county Transfer Protocol.
+A second meeting was held on October 2, 2013 to discuss the various aspects of the Southern California Intercounty Transfer Protocol.

 At the October 2, 2013 and November 20, 2013 meetings, led by Judge Douglas Hatchimonji from Orange County, a substantial number of issues were addressed, including: identifying key contact persons in each county; uniform forms and orders; advance confirmation of hearing dates in the transfer-in county; and timing of the transfer before and after disposition.
-On February 5, 2014, a joint meeting of child welfare agencies, probation departments, juvenile court judges, and court personnel was held to review and discuss the Southern California Inter-county Transfer Protocol.
+On February 5, 2014, a joint meeting of child welfare agencies, probation departments, juvenile court judges, and court personnel was held to review and discuss the Southern California Intercounty Transfer Protocol.